nkryptd/expressvpnRandomizer/README.md

 # Installation
 (assuming correct installation of the express app for linux)

+1.)
+Assumes you're already connected to expressvpn; ensure that the returned text shows that auto_connect, network_lock, and desktop_notifications are set to on

-1.) expressvpn disconnect && expressvpn preferences set network_lock strict && expressvpn autoconnect && expressvpn preferences set desktop_notifications true && expressvpn connect && expressvpn preferences
+    # expressvpn disconnect && expressvpn preferences set network_lock strict && expressvpn autoconnect && expressvpn preferences set desktop_notifications true && expressvpn connect && expressvpn preferences

-    #assumes you're connected to express already, ensure that the returned text shows auto_connect, network_lock, and desktop_notifications are set to on
+2.)
+Change the file permissions so that you are able to execute it

-2.) chmod 700 /path/to/expressVpnRandomizer.sh
+    # chmod 700 /path/to/expressVpnRandomizer.sh

-3.) ./path/to/expressVpnRandomizer.sh

-    #test the script once your system so you can see any errors, before running the crontab
+3.)
+Test the script once your system so you can see any errors, before running the crontab

-4.) sudo crontab -e
+    #./path/to/expressVpnRandomizer.sh

-    #paste the line from the crontab file into your system's crontab file (must be the root crontab file)
+4.)
+Paste the line from the crontab file into your own system's crontab file (must be the root crontab file)

+    # sudo crontab -e

 5.)
 Done!
 If the crontab line was not edited, you would see your location automatically change starting at the next 10 minute interval of an hour.